Thrilling rides, family attractions and sports fun near Toronto

 Location: 1 Bass Pro Mills Drive, Vaughan

-The McMichael Canadian Art Collection is Canada’s largest publicly funded art gallery.
-The gallery’s permanent collection includes over 6,500 artworks by Canadian, Indigenous and contemporary artists.
+The permanent collection at Canada’s largest publicly funded art gallery includes over 7,000 artworks by Canadian, Indigenous and contemporary artists.

 Location: 10365 Islington Avenue, Kleinburg